pragmarb/pragma-decorator/README.md

 Needless to say, this is done automatically for you when you use all components together through the [pragma](https://github.com/pragmarb/pragma) gem! :)

+Associations support all the options supported by `#property`.

 ### Collection

 `Pragma::Decorator::Collection` wraps collections in a `data` property so that you can include